Bothnia Green Energy pilots

 Pilot 2: Power to Talent

-Power to Talent is a collaboration program in HR for the energy sector in the Kvarken region.
-Its purpose is to help the energy companies collaborate, share knowledge, and get inspiration from each other.
-Together with HR in six energy companies, we carry out activities, which can contribute to attracting and retaining skilled professionals in the energy sector.
+Power to Talent is a collaborative HR programme within the energy sector in the Kvarken region.
+The programme aims to promote cooperation, knowledge sharing, and inspiration among energy companies.
+Together with HR departments from six energy companies, we carry out activities that can help attract and retain qualified professionals within the energy sector.

 Nowadays, both production and consumption of electricity are increasingly based on direct current, which is then converted to alternating current only for transmission, and then rectified again to direct current before the point of consumption.
 In our pilot, we are investigating on what scale there could be opportunities to omit the alternating current phase in order to transfer the energy as only direct current between the production unit and the consumption.